MimsySith/Portfolio-website/README.md

 # Conceit and value

-The point of this webpage is to show proespective employers that I am competant in HTML5 and CSS3.
+The point of this webpage is to show prospective employers that I am competent in HTML5 and CSS3.
 Future iterations of this website will show competance also in languages such as JavaScript, Python, Django, and SQL.

 The **index** file is not my home/home information page, but rather a portal into the website.
 I did this because I wanted to do a design that is a little different to welcome people in, but that would be distracting to put all throughout the webpage.
 However, all the pages including the **index** page will follow a common design theme to link them together.